More Potholes, Traffic Jams On The Horizon Unless Interstates Are Fixed, Report Finds

 For example, the study points out that more than one-third of interstate highway bridges are more than 50 years old and need to be repaired or replaced; highways need technological upgrades to accommodate electric and autonomous vehicles; and the system's infrastructure needs to be made more resilient to withstand threats from climate change.

-In recent years, combined federal and state capital spending on interstate highway improvements total about $25 billion a year.
-Modernizing the country's interstate highways will cost an additional $20-50 billion a year, the report estimates.
+In recent years, combined federal and state capital spending on interstate highway improvements totaled about $25 billion a year.
+Modernizing the country's interstate highways will cost an additional $20 billion to $50 billion a year, the report estimates.
 The study's authors recommend increasing the federal gas tax, which is the primary source of highway funding but hasn't been increased since 1993.

-But the report acknowledges that more fuel efficient cars, and advancements in electric, natural gas and other alternative fuel vehicles limit the long-term ability of the gas tax to pay for such significant interstate highway needs.
+But the report acknowledges that more fuel efficient cars and advancements in electric, natural gas and other alternative fuel vehicles limit the long-term ability of the gas tax to pay for such significant interstate highway needs.
 So the committee also recommends a tax on vehicle miles traveled and increased tolling on interstates to pay help pay that hefty price tag.

 Democrats in Congress and President Trump have said a big infrastructure package will be a top priority in 2019, with both sides saying it is one of the few issues on which they can agree.
 But a big sticking point is bound to be over how to pay for it.